department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/conversation-guide.md

 - Do they default to google?
 Or site search?
 Calling someone?
 - What do veterans think is in a “learning center”?

-## Task 1: General impression - 3 minutes
+## Task 1: General impression - 5 minutes

 - Okay, thank you for explaining that to me.
 Now I'm going to have you share your screen, and then I'll send you a link to a prototype so we can look at that together.
   - *Use chat to send user link to prototype, starting on home page of learning center.* https://vsateams.invisionapp.com/share/YJXZTKC6CN4
   - *Talk user through screen sharing so they can share their screen.*
 - Take a look at this page, scroll around.
 Tell me what this page is for and what you think you can do here.
 It'll be really helpful if you can think out loud as much as possible moving forward.
-- If they don’t mention anything about the ‘learning center’ name: Do you think name of this page makes sense for what you expected?
 - What do you think about the different ways you can find information on this page?

+*If participant hasn't commented on these items on their own, ask:*

+- Do you think name `Learning Center` makes sense for what you expected?
+- What did you notice about the search?
+- How do you think this is different from the site search in the navigation?

 ### Things to watch for